johnmjkim/route42-app/docs/report.md

 **Targets Users: Workout Enthusiasts**

-### Use cases

 With Route42, users can:

-* Record various workouts, including walking, running, and cycling.
+1. Record various workouts, including walking, running, and cycling.
-* Track performance metrics and see the recorded workouts in an interactive map.
+2. Track performance metrics and see the recorded workouts in an interactive map.
-* Follow other users, and view and like other people's workouts.
+3. Follow other users, and view and like other people's workouts.

+[To-do: insert screengrabs]

-### Examples
+### Use Case Example

-1. Scenario: As an avid runner, Adam wants to record his daily jogs.
+1. Bambang runs at ANU running club, and wants to record and share his daily runs.
-	1. When heading out for a run, Adam brings his smartphone, like he usually does in order to listen to music.
-	2. Once Adam has warmed up and is ready to start his workout, he will open the Route42 app, tap on the `+` button to create a new post.
+2. Once ready, he starts the `run` activity on the app
-	3. Adam selects which kind of work out he will be engaging in, and then tap on the start button to begin the tracking.
-	4. Until Adam taps on "pause" or "end activity," the app will record Adam's location every 10 seconds.
+3. The app tracks Bambang's location and route, and display it on a map.
+Performance metrics are displayed in real time.
+4. After finishing his run, Bambang ends the `run` activity on the app.
-	5. Once Adam finishes a workout, he can create a post of the completed workout, and add multiple hashtags.
+5. The app will display a post template for sharing the completed activity.
-2. Scenario: As a triathlete, Emily wants to record her various types of workouts and analyze the performance change over time.
-	1. After using Route42 to log a workout, Emily can edit the post description to note any self-evaluation.
-	2. After having used the app to record several workouts, Emily can view her own profile to see her past recorded workouts.
-	3. Since performance metrics like distance and pace are recorded as well, Emily will be able to see how her performance has changed.
-	4. Emily will also be able to see the instantaneous metrics during her workout, such as the current location, speed, distance from the starting point, elapsed time, and calories burned.
-	5. Sometimes, Emily may choose to run or cycle in remote locations.
-She can record the workout, and schedule the post to be posted later.
-3. Scenario: As a Software Engineer approaching 35 years old, Jesus would like to start getting in the habit of jogging, but have not been able to start.
-	1. Jesus can follow his friends and strangers on Route42 app to see how others are working out.
-	2. Jesus sees the improvement in metrics such as distance and pace over time, and gets a better idea of the rate of progress he could strive towards.
-	3. Jesus feels more motivated to start working out after seeing his friends improve over time.
-	4. When tired mid-workout, Jesus can also pause the workout and rest.
+6. Bambang may write a description and add hashtags like #ANUrunning before sharing it.
+7. The created post is viewable by other users on their feeds immediately after posting.

+##### Scheduled Actions
+If the user does not have an active internet connection, the app allows scheduling of posts and likes.
+To schedule a post, the user checks the `schedule` button and selects the time delay.
+To schedule a like, the user long-clicks the like button and selects the time delay.

+##### Pausing a workout
-	5. Navigating away from the Activity screen will automatically the workout.
+If the user needs to pause the workout, they can manually do so.
+Otherwise, navigating away from the `Activity` screen will automatically pause it for them.

 ### UML